Conference + Screenings: THE 1970s: _

 13:30 - 18:00 Conference

 The conference brings together European researchers and historians to share their thoughts and experiences on the video art movement in Europe in the 1970s.
 It is also an opportunity to take stock of the rich exchange between Belgian and European artists and collectives.
+Find our more about our guest speakers here.

 13:30 Welcoming the audience